 ](right square bracket),

 ?(question mark).
 Although permitted by AppSheet, it is best to avoid using these special characters in your worksheet name.

-- Just header & data.
+- Just header and data.
 You could put almost any content in a spreadsheet, including charts, pictures, free form text, and so on.
 However, if the data isn't obviously tabular, AppSheet will probably fail to identify it.
 Ideally, the first row should contain well-formatted column headers, and the remaining rows should contain only data.
 For maximum app performance, delete blank columns and rows.

 - Use well-formatted column headers and provide a data sample for column type deduction.
 When creating a new app, AppSheet will try to deduce the column types of your data by considering the well-formatted column headers and any existing data.

 - Use spreadsheet data validation rules where appropriate, as described in the article about drop-downs from worksheet validation rules.

 - If AppSheet still doesn't quite get the column structure right, you can tweak it in the app editor.